 How do you already use technology in the classroom?

 This question depends on how you use technology with your students right now.
 The right EdTech tool has the potential to be a game-changer in digital skills learning.
 Consider how this technology will coexist alongside what you’re already using and how it will improve student learning outcomes.

-How will this tech empower students to control their own learning?
+How will this tech empower students to control their learning?

 At BSD, we’ve designed our online platform to follow an experiential learning cycle that encourages them to explore, learn and create.
-Students can apply the digital skills of coding, programming, and web development (among others), to what they are learning in the classroom and what they are interested in.
+As a result, students can apply the digital skills of coding, programming, and web development (among others), to what they are learning in the classroom and what they are interested in.

 Is this a toy or a tool?

-By definition, education technology should always be considered a tool of learning, not something to digitally entertain them.
-So when asking this question, also consider how this technology integrates learning and real-world application.
+By definition, education technology should always be considered a learning tool, not something to entertain them digitally.
+So when asking this question, consider how this technology integrates understanding and real-world application.
 Is it based on a pedagogical foundation?
 How will you be able to teach your students with this technology?
 Is this preparing students to be future-ready?
 If the answer to any of these is no, then it’s likely that this platform should not be an EdTech tool for schools to consider.

 Is this the best technology to prepare my students for the modern world?

 Ah!
-This is one of the most important questions because the reality is that your students are experiencing the modern world.
-Students have already been introduced to technology and one day soon, they will be in jobs that likely don’t even exist yet.
-That means that they need tech tools that provide them with more digital skills learning.
+This is one of the most essential questions because the reality is that your students are experiencing the modern world.
+Students have already been introduced to technology, and one day, they will soon be in jobs that likely don’t even exist.
+That means they need tech tools that teach them more digital skills.

-What are some of the deciding factors for you when choosing an EdTech tool for your school?
+What are some deciding factors for you when choosing an EdTech tool for your school?
 We’d like to hear from you.
-Send us a message at firstname.lastname@example.org or leave a comment below!
+Please send us a message at email@example.com or leave a comment below!